home-anthill/api-server/docs/hetzner-install.md

 A wwww <ac-mosquitto-floating-ip_IP_ADDRESS>
 ```

-After some time, you'll be able to navigate to the website via HTTP and to the Mosquitto server via MQTT connection.
+After some time, you'll be able to navigate to the website via HTTPS and to the Mosquitto server via MQTTS connection.
-ESP32 device should already be working using insecure connections.
+ESP32 device should already be working using secure connections.

+If you have problems with certificates, you should check if certbot is started getting SSL certificates from Let's Encrypt.
+Certbot runs on these 2 pods:
+- gui
+- mosquitto